-Compression therapy is considered the "gold standard" of care for prolonged treatment of venous ulcers.
-Compression therapy goals include edema management, venous reflux improvement, and enhanced healing.1,2 Compression therapy can consist of one layer to various layers.3
+Compression therapy is considered the "gold standard" of care for venous ulcers.
+Compression therapy goals include edema management, venous reflux improvement, and enhanced healing.1,2 Compression therapy can consist of 1 or more layers.3

 Advanced Wound Care Dressings

-Dressing selection should be determined by wound location, size, depth, exudate amount, bioburden or biofilm, frequency of dressing change, payer source or cost, and availability.4 Many dressings are available with or without antimicrobial properties such as silver or honey.
+Wound care professionals should determine dressing selection by wound location, size, depth, exudate amount, bioburden or biofilm, frequency of dressing change, payer source or cost, and availability.4 Many dressings are available with or without antimicrobial properties such as silver or honey.
 Use as clinically indicated.

 Antimicrobials and Antiseptics

-Cadexomer iodine, povidone-iodine, medical-grade honey, peroxide-based preparation, and silver have shown evidence of improving wound healing of venous ulcers.7
+Evidence has shown that cadexomer iodine, povidone-iodine, medical-grade honey, peroxide-based preparation, and silver are among options that may improve healing of venous ulcers.7

 Wound Cleansers and Surfactants

-Wound cleansers, surfactants, and solutions are used to help remove exudate, contaminants, and foreign debris in wound bed preparation.
+Wound cleansers, surfactants, and solutions can help remove exudate, contaminants, and foreign debris in wound bed preparation.
 There are rinse and no-rinse formulas.

 Advanced Wound Care Therapies

-Wound bed preparation has been shown to help expedite healing rates.
-Using the five methods of debridement will help move venous ulcers toward wound healing.
-Patients treated with sharp debridement at each physician’s office visit had significant reductions in wound size compared with those patients not treated with debridement.8
+Wound bed preparation has been shown to expedite healing rates.
+Using a debridement method can help move venous ulcers toward healing.
+Patients treated with sharp debridement at each physician’s office visit had significant reductions in wound size compared with those patients who didn't.8

 Multidisciplinary Team Approach